AceOfWands/BobbleHeadJS/README.md

 # BobbleHeadJS

-BobbleHeadJS is a pure-Javascript framework that uses HTML5, CSS and Javascript to generate your pages and to interface optionally with remote resources by means of a View-Controller system.
-It allows to create front-end in a really fast and simple way by Web languages and uses tools to keep all your page and all your functions alive also without an Internet connection.
-It simplifies the building of apps and websites providing ready-to-use resources useful to resolve most common app development problems.
+BobbleHeadJS is a pure-Javascript framework that uses HTML5, CSS and Javascript to generate web applications.
+It realizes a View-Controller system where you can create front-ends in a really fast and simple way, by common web languages, and interact from it with your custom defined controller logic.
+It simplifies the building of applications providing ready-to-use resources useful to resolve most common app development problems.

 ![npm](https://img.shields.io/npm/v/npm.svg)
 ![webpack](https://img.shields.io/badge/webpack-v4.42.0-orange.svg)